Member Rights and Responsibilities

 - Tell us who you would like to share your protected health information with.
 You can find that form here.

-As part of your member rights and responsibilities, you have the right to contact eternalHealth for any issue relating to your eternalHealth coverage.
+- You have the right to contact eternalHealth for any issue relating to your eternalHealth coverage.
 For more information about prior authorizations for medical care, filing an appeal, or submitting a grievance you can click here.